risk-first/website/docs/risks/Dependency-Risks/Agency-Risk/Reducing-Agency-Risk.md

 > "One key to success in a mission is establishing clear lines of blame." - [Henshaw's Law, _Akin's Laws Of Spacecraft Design_](https://spacecraft.ssl.umd.edu/akins_laws.html)

 But _extrinsic motivation_ is a complex, difficult-to-apply tool.
-In [Map And Territory Risk](/tags/Map-And-Territory-Risk) we will come back to this and look at the various ways in which it can go awry.
+In [Internal Model Risk](/tags/Internal-Model-Risk) we will come back to this and look at the various ways in which it can go awry.

 ![Collective Code Ownership, Individual Responsibility](/img/generated/risks/agency/cco.svg)